Fury 325

 Fury 325 was the Best New Ride of 2015 in the annual Golden Ticket Awards published by Amusement Today, and since 2016, it has consistently ranked as the world's best steel coaster in the same annual publication.
-A major issue with a support column was identified in the summer of 2023, leading to a lengthy closure during an investigation and subsequent repairs.
+A structural issue involving a steel support column was identified in summer 2023, prompting an extended closure for investigation and repairs.

 History

-In September 2012, the Charlotte City Council discussed plans for a proposed roller coaster in one of its meetings.
-There, it was revealed that the ride would cost approximately $30 million.
-In a closed-session meeting, it was mentioned that the roller coaster would stand 70 ft taller than the park's 232 ft Intimidator roller coaster, indicating a height of 302 ft.
+In September 2013, the Charlotte City Council discussed plans for a proposed roller coaster in one of its meetings.
+It was revealed that the ride would cost approximately $30 million and would stand 70 ft taller than the park's 232 ft Intimidator roller coaster, indicating it would exceed 300 ft in height.
 Cedar Fair, which owned Carowinds, filed trademark applications for the names Centurion, Fury, and Fury 325 on October 18, 2013, January 23, 2014, and June 9, 2014, respectively.
-In February 2014, the Centurion trademark was suspended after another trademark application using the same name was found by the United States Patent and Trademark Office.
+The Centurion trademark was suspended in February 2014 after another trademark application using the same name was discovered by the United States Patent and Trademark Office.